Watching and Dreaming: Plot

+Finally understanding empathy the Collector apologizes for everything.
 Luz reappears in a new part-Titan form, saving Eda, King, and the Collector.
 As Belos assumes control of the island and begins to move, the Collector protects the Archive House while Amity, Gus, Willow, Hunter, and Camila free the puppets.
 Luz, Eda, and King rescue Raine, and all four advance on the Titan's heart.
 Luz rips Belos out, disintegrating the corruption, and the Collector stops the Archive House from crashing.
-Back at the castle, a melting Belos feigns reformation, but Luz ignores him and Eda, King, and Raine stomp out his remains.
+Back at the castle, a melting Belos feigns reformation, but Luz ignores him and Eda, King, and Raine stomp on his remains to death out of revenge.
 Luz returns to normal, and the Titan’s spirit departs.
 The Collector releases the remaining people, and everyone on the island reunites.
 Hoping to see King again in the future, the Collector bids farewell and departs to space.
 Luz, due to the Titan’s true death, learns she can no longer produce glyph magic.

 Four years later, Luz packs her Earth belongings to learn wild magic under Eda at her new university.
 Luz's friends, now with professional careers in their signature skills, throw her a surprise belated quinceañera, as she spent her last three birthdays helping them rebuild.
 She also learns that King's Titan powers are beginning to manifest in a new glyph language.
 The Collector flies by, providing a light show; everyone waves goodbye to him and the audience.